JoelNiklaus/LEXTREME/README.md

  - `dataset_jurisdiction`: Not important for the code.
 Nevertheless, important to assess the jurisdictional coverage of LEXTREME.
  - `dataset_abbreviations`: Not important for the code.
 Nevertheless, important to add the results of the finetuning to the existing tables.
  - `task_abbreviations`: Not important for the code.
 Nevertheless, important to add the results of the finetuning to the existing tables.
- - `task_requires_hierarchical_per_default`: Important for the code.
-Specify whether your dataset needs hierarchical models ("yes") or not ("no").
-This depends on the length of your inputs.
-If the majority of the inputs exceed 512 word pieces, setting it to "yes" is recommended.
-Note that our code supports hierarchical models only for text classification tasks!
  - `task_type_mapping`: Important for the code.
 Specify to which type of task your dataset, e.g. the respective finetuning task, belongs to.
 Choose one of the following abbreviations:
    - NER (token classification/ named entity recognition)
    - SLTC (single-label text classification)